 Charter schools are the greatest threat to our homeschool freedoms and the heart and soul of the Christian homeschool movement.

 First, compromise of freedoms and complacent dependency are inherent in receiving government funding.
 Charter school families have become just one more special interest group fighting for their piece of the government pie.

 Private home-schoolers are not a special interest group, in the sense that we do not go to the government asking for a handout.
 We are rarely asking for legislation.
 We are most often fighting to prevent the passage of laws that would infringe on the God-given inalienable rights of families.
-The perception of home-schoolers in general by the public and state legislatures and Congress is being damaged by charter school “home-schoolers” looking to preserve and expand their handouts.
+The perception of homeschoolers in general by the public and state legislatures and Congress are being damaged by the charter school “homeschoolers” looking to preserve and expand their handouts.

 Third, as the number of private home-schoolers becomes smaller than those enrolled in public school programs, we will see a new attack upon the precious freedoms so many pioneering private home-schoolers and organizations worked so hard to establish and defend.
 There is a growing attempt to marginalize private home-schoolers as a radical and unreasonable element of a larger “reasonable” group that understands the need for government help and supervision by certified experts.

 Every Christian parent being lured to a charter school by “free” services and money must seriously consider and understand the long-term consequences of his or her decision.
 Not only can we affect the worldview of our children, we can have an adverse impact on those who are attempting to gain full freedom in the teaching of God’s word for their home-school.